 Since having kids, fun date ideas are extremely rare and difficult to organize.
 Not to mention when life gets really busy, it’s the first thing that gets pushed off the list.
-In my marriage, it’s obvious when Jake and I are overdue for some time together when we start to feel like roommates.
+In my marriage, it’s obvious when my husband and I are overdue for some time together when we start to feel like roommates.

 The thing is, we don’t always have a babysitter or the extra money to go out like we used to.
 Plus, we don’t have the energy to put together super romantic and detailed date nights so the easier the date the more enjoyable it is.

 Some of these things are at-home after the kids are in bed dates and some are for the rare occasions when a babysitter is available.
 Don’t think that you always have to have a babysitter to have a date night.
 Some of our best date nights have just been hanging out in the living room doing something things on this list!

 I know it’s supposed to be dinner and movies.
 But movies are ridiculously expensive compared to waiting to watch it at home.
 Plus you’re not really spending any time together besides sitting next to each other with your focus on something else.
 Also since having kids, if I sit still that long I’ll probably fall asleep.
 Instead, my favorite nights are when we go out for dinner then hit up Target and Marshalls.

 This would also be a great time to take advantage of some kid-free grocery shopping.